 Remember, a disaster recovery plan is only one part of the Business Continuity Plan, so if you don’t have a DR plan, this is a perfect time to do it.
 If you already have a DR plan, don’t assume that it’s going to work in with your BC plan.
 You need to make sure that all parts align together.

 As you work to create this plan, think about meeting with people who have successfully gone through a disaster with success.
 They can give you some great insight and valuable information.

 You Need to Test Your Business Continuity Plan

 It is very important that you make sure your plan works before a disaster strikes, and the only way to do that is to test it.
 The best test, of course, is a real incident, but you can also create a controlled environment and test your plan.

-It is recommended that you test your BC plan a few times a year, especially if there have been any changes, such as a change in key personnel or new equipment.
+It is recommended that you test your Business Continuity Plan a few times a year, especially if there have been any changes, such as a change in key personnel or new equipment.
 Doing things like walk-throughs and simulations can help everyone on your team practice, and make sure you are all ready should a disaster hit.

 The efforts your put into testing your BC plan cannot be stressed enough.
 Once that is done, some organizations leave it and focus on other tasks.
 However, this is when things get stale.